poezio/slixmpp/docs/architecture.rst

 notifications.

-The plugin system for adding new XEP support is also maintained by :class:`~sleekxmpp.basexmpp.BaseXMPP`.
+The plugin system for adding new XEP support is also maintained by :class:`~slixmpp.basexmpp.BaseXMPP`.

 .. index:: ClientXMPP, BaseXMPP

 ClientXMPP
 ----------
-:class:`~sleekxmpp.clientxmpp.ClientXMPP` extends
+:class:`~slixmpp.clientxmpp.ClientXMPP` extends
-:class:`~sleekxmpp.clientxmpp.BaseXMPP` with additional logic for connecting to an XMPP server by performing DNS lookups.
+:class:`~slixmpp.clientxmpp.BaseXMPP` with additional logic for connecting to an XMPP server by performing DNS lookups.
 It also adds support for stream features such as STARTTLS and SASL.